Rhaphidophoridae: Description

 Most cave crickets have very large hind legs with "drumstick-shaped" femora and equally long, thin tibiae, and long, slender antennae.
 The antennae arise closely and next to each other on the head.
 They are brownish in color and rather humpbacked in appearance, always wingless, and up to 5 cm long in body and 10 cm for the legs.
 The bodies of early instars may appear translucent.

 As their name suggests, cave crickets are commonly found in caves or old mines.
-However, species are also known to inhabit other cool, damp environments such as rotten logs, stumps and hollow trees, and under damp leaves, stones, boards, and logs.
+Some inhabit other cool, damp environments such as rotten logs, stumps and hollow trees, and under damp leaves, stones, boards, and logs.
 Occasionally, they prove to be a nuisance in the basements of homes in suburban areas, drains, sewers, wells, and firewood stacks.
-One has become a tramp species from Asia and is now found in hothouses in Europe and North America.
 Some reach into alpine areas and live close to permanent ice, such as the Mount Cook "flea" (Pharmacus montanus) and its relatives in New Zealand.